30 Nov 2GIG GC3 Panel: Frequently Asked Questions

 #5.
 What does the Quick Exit function do?

-The Quick Exit feature allows you to exit your house while your system is already armed, without having to disarm and then rearm the system.
+The Quick Exit feature allows you to exit your house while your system is already armed.
+That way you don’t have to disarm and then rearm the system.

 #6.
-I burned some food in the oven and my fire alarm is going off, how can I turn it off?
+I burned some food in the oven and it set off my fire alarm.
+How can I turn it off?

 The alarm may go off again if the sensor is still picking up smoke.
-If that happens, simply enter your user code and fan the detection chamber on the sensor.
+If that happens, just enter your user code and fan the detection chamber on the sensor.

 After you’ve addressed the issue, tap and clear the alarm history.